 You’ll need your family member to request an immigrant visa be made available to you.
 This is known as the process of filing an immigrant petition.
 Regardless of your family-based category — immediate relative or family preference – the process begins with the U.S. citizen or permanent resident filing Form I-130, Petition for Alien Relative, with the U.S. government.

 As mentioned previously, immediate relatives will always have an available immigrant visa.
 In contrast, family preference relatives will have a wait that can last a few months to several years.
 It depends on how many people are also waiting in the same category as well as other factors.
-For more information on this wait list process, review how to read the visa bulletin.

 Other classes of admission have different petitions.
 For example, there is an alien worker petition (Form I-140), special immigrant petition (I-360) and a refugee/asylee relative petition (I-730).